towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/MinimalisticOpenGLDemo.markdown

-The OpenGL for Matlab toolbox was developed and contributed under GPL license by Prof. Richard F. Murray, University of York, Canada and ported to M$\-Windows and GNU/Linux and tuned by Mario Kleiner.
+The OpenGL for Matlab toolbox was developed and contributed under GPL license by Prof. Richard F. Murray, University of York, Canada and ported to M$-Windows and GNU/Linux and tuned by Mario Kleiner.

-The earth surface JPEG\-image is taken from the Linux/KDE application kdeworldclock. kdeworldclock and its components are licensed under GPL.
+The earth surface JPEG-image is taken from the Linux/KDE application kdeworldclock. kdeworldclock and its components are licensed under GPL.